 Zespri Health and Safety Policy (August 2018)

 The above policies are also available in the following languages- Korean, Mandarin, Trad.
-Chinese, German, Dutch, Spanish, Italian, French, Swedish.
+Chinese, Japanese, German, Dutch, Spanish, Italian, French, Swedish.

 We recognise that our suppliers play an important role in helping us to provide consistently excellent products and service.
 We have published important policies, terms and other helpful information on this page.
 This page will be periodically updated with new and revised policies, terms and information, so make sure to check back regularly.

 Central to our commitment to ethical, sustainable and socially responsible business is Zespri’s Global Supplier Code of Conduct (“Supplier Code”).
 The Supplier Code sets out minimum standards that we expect of our suppliers and their supply chain (employees, agents, representatives, related parties, suppliers, subcontractors and other persons under their control) when supplying goods or services to Zespri.
 In collaboration with its suppliers, Zespri is dedicated to continuously improving its business practices.
 Accordingly, Zespri expects all of existing and new suppliers to commit to the Code and communicate the minimum expectations within their supply chain.
 The Supplier Code is supported by our Global Customer Code of Conduct and general staff Code of Conduct.